lorenzulrich/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 	./flow nodeindexmapping:mapping

-Shows the mapping created for the NodeTypes.
+Shows the mapping created for the node types.

-	./flow nodetype: showIndexableConfiguration
+	./flow nodetype:showIndexableConfiguration

-Shows a list of NodeTypes and if they are configured to be indexable
+Shows a list of NodeTypes and if they are configured to be indexable.

 	./flow search:viewnode <nodeIdentifier> [<dimensionCombinationAsJson>] [<field>]

-Shows all contents that are indexed fo a given node.
+Shows all contents that are indexed for a given node.

 	./flow search:fulltext